 TCoW can also be aggregated per department, in which case, they may provide clarity into specific labor costs incurred by each department.
 If you have targeted costs for each department, this type of report can help you identify which departments are falling short.

 How Human Capital Management Software Can Help

 Workforce expenses, including salaries, benefits, payroll, and related taxes, can significantly add to business costs.
 To make it easier to track these HR metrics and analyze their impact on your business' financial success, you should consider using a single platform that will give you access to critical HR metrics.

-Integrated human capital management (HCM) software can help automate tedious workforce processes, allow you to store your HR and payroll data in one place, and provide access to powerful analytics that can help drive business decisions.
+Integrated human capital management (HCM) software can help automate tedious workforce processes, allow you to store your HR and payroll data in one place, which enables workforce intelligence via integrated data sets and can provide access to powerful analytics that can help drive better business decisions.
 In short, HCM software can help finance professionals and HR departments create a strong alliance, helping both departments implement combined strategies that drive growth and meet business objectives.

 HCM software not only benefits businesses by providing a unified platform that offers on-demand access to HR data, but can also help streamline business processes including recruiting, hiring, performance management, and professional development, making it easier to analyze workforce trends that align with business goals — while optimizing where needed.
 Having access to all of your HR data in one place enables you to uncover trends, compare your data against industry benchmarks, and build business cases for setting overall business strategy goals.& It also enhances your HR data handling efficiency and accuracy, allowing your HR department to work smarter, not harder.